qichaozhao/cards/_posts/2018-05-15-potato-lemon-4.md

     """
     Calculates the average entropy loss for a multi class classification output (e.g. multiple output node).

-    :param pred: A vector value that is the output from the network of shape (num_classes, training_examples)
+    :param pred: A vector value that is the output from the network of shape (i, m) where i is the number of classes, and m is the number of training examples
-    :param actual: A vector value that is the ground truth of shape (num_classes, training_examples)
+    :param actual: A vector value that is the ground truth of shape (i, m) where i is the number of classes, and m is the number of training examples
-    :return: A vector value representing the binary_crossentropy loss of shape (1, training_examples)
+    :return: A vector value representing the binary_crossentropy loss of shape (1, m) where i is the number of classes, and m is the number of training examples
     """

     # Here we offset zero and one values to avoid infinity when we take logs.